RI-imaging/qpimage/docs/installation.rst

  - `scikit-image <http://scikit-image.org/>`_ (phase unwrapping using :py:func:`skimage.restoration.unwrap_phase`).

-To install imageio, use one of the following methods (package dependencies will be installed automatically):
+To install qpimage, use one of the following methods (package dependencies will be installed automatically):

 * from `PyPI <https://pypi.python.org/pypi/qpimage>`_: